 26. Practice the Pranayama breathing techniques

-Yogic breathing exercises just started to make their way into western culture.
-But many studies already show their benefits such as relieving stress, lowering blood pressure and promoting inner peace.
+Yogic breathing exercises just made their way into Western culture.
+However many studies already show their benefits, such as relieving stress, lowering blood pressure, and promoting inner peace.
 There are many books on the subject, such as Light on Pranayama but you can also try out the technique by following this video guide.

 27. Know how to unwind and go to sleep in peace